gabe565/telegram-to-mattermost/README.md

    ./telegram-to-mattermost ~/Downloads/Telegram\ Desktop/ChatExport_2024-08-01
    ```
 5. Fill in the prompts to set up user mappings.
-6The tool should finish successfully, and a new file `data.zip` will be available to import into Mattermost.
+6. The tool should finish successfully, and a new file `data.zip` will be available to import into Mattermost.
-7Follow Mattermost's [bulk loading data](https://docs.mattermost.com/onboard/bulk-loading-data.html#bulk-load-data) guide to import this file.
+7. Follow Mattermost's [bulk loading data](https://docs.mattermost.com/onboard/bulk-loading-data.html#bulk-load-data) guide to import this file.